oneapi-src/oneAPI-samples/DirectProgramming/DPC++/Jupyter/oneapi-essentials-training/10_DPCPP_Graphs_Scheduling_Data_management/Readme.md

 ## Title
-DPCPP Graphs Scheduling and Data management: This is part 10 of the oneAPI essentials training series
+SYCL Graphs Scheduling and Data management: This is part 10 of the oneAPI essentials training series

 | Optimized for                       | Description